 Folie à deux

-Folie à deux, or shared psychotic disorder, is a rare psychological condition where two closely connected people share the same delusions.
-It was first introduced by French psychiatrists Charles Lasègue and Jules Falret, also known as Lasègue-Falret syndrome
+Folie à deux is also known as a shared psychotic disorder.
+It is a rare psychological condition.
+Two closely connected people share the same delusions.
+It was first introduced by French psychiatrists Charles Lasègue and Jules Falret, also known as Lasègue-Falret syndrome.

 In this condition, one person, typically dominant, suffers from primary psychosis, while the other adopts their delusions.
 It often occurs in isolated environments, where the lack of external influences strengthens their shared beliefs.